msalahz/contactory/docs/ADR-001-tech-stack.md

 4. **React Router vs TanStack Router**: TanStack Router chosen for better TypeScript support and type-safe routing
 5. **SWR vs TanStack Query**: TanStack Query chosen for comprehensive caching and synchronization features
 6. **Vitest vs Jest**: Vitest chosen for its speed and compatibility with Vite
-7. **Playwright vs Cypress**: Playwright chosen for its cross-browser capabilities and modern API
+7. **Playwright vs Cypress**: Playwright was considered but not yet implemented
-8. **Eslint & Prettier vs Biome**: Chosen for maintaining code quality and consistent formatting across the codebase
+8. **Eslint & Prettier vs Biome**: Chosen for maintaining code quality and consistent formatting
-9. **react-i18next vs react-intl**: react-i18next chosen for its flexibility, namespace support, and better TypeScript integration
-10. **Tailwind RTL vs CSS-in-JS RTL**: Tailwind CSS RTL plugin chosen for consistency with existing styling approach
-11. **Custom i18n vs Intl API**: Combination approach using react-i18next for text and built-in Intl API for dates/numbers
-12. **Drizzle vs Prisma**: Drizzle ORM chosen for its lightweight nature, SQL-like syntax, and better TypeScript inference
+9. **Drizzle vs Prisma**: Drizzle ORM chosen for its lightweight nature and SQL-like syntax
-13. **better-auth vs NextAuth/Clerk**: better-auth chosen for its simplicity, self-hosted nature, and tight integration with modern stacks
+10. **better-auth vs NextAuth/Clerk**: better-auth chosen for its simplicity and self-hosted nature
-14. **Zod vs Yup**: Zod chosen for its TypeScript-first design and excellent type inference
+11. **Zod vs Yup**: Zod chosen for its TypeScript-first design and excellent type inference
-15. **Sonner vs react-hot-toast**: Sonner chosen for its modern design and better animation support
+12. **Environment Management**: @t3-oss/env-core chosen for type-safe environment variables
+13. **Email Solution**: Resend + React Email chosen for transactional emails

 ## Rationale